launchdarkly/java-logging/README.md

 ## Supported Java versions

-This version of the library works with Java 8 and above, or Android.
+This version of the library works with Java 8 and above.

+It can be used in Android projects as long as the project is built with version 4.x or later of the Android Gradle plugin, which provides support for Java 8 features via desugaring.

 ## Contributing